|Family History Site Notes

 - No Social Security numbers (SSNs) are used.

-- Information on living adopted children is not
+- Information on living adopted children is not shown unless

-shown unless requested by that child.
+authorized by that child.

 General Standards and Conventions: